 The station, as WRFB, was owned by Sage Broadcasting.
 The plan was to improve the station's penetration in the Burlington-Plattsburgh market.
 This meant a call letter change, facilities upgrade from transmitter site to studio with heavy promotion.

 While still WRFB, Tim Hoehn, our General Manager, had made me the Sales Manager of one of the least responsive sales teams I have ever had.
-Without getting into the personalities, let's just say that there was a great sense of entitlement and not a whole lot of talent.
+Without getting into the personalities, let's just say that there was a disproportionate amount of talent in relationship to a tremendous sense of entitlement.

 As the time for change approached, the corporate office sent Doug Shackett to WRFB to oversee the project.
 Doug was a good man.
 He had great success at another Sage property and it was time to work this magic again in Vermont.
 If you didn't know him, he could seem a bit intimidating.
 One day, I came back from being on the road and walked into the office that he and Tim were sharing.
 Doug had a homemade tatoo on his hand that said, "Red".
 Keep in mind that no one had seen him smile yet.
 So, I came in with a new order, sat down next to his desk, pointed to his hand and asked, Boss, is that the name of an old flame or something you used to smoke?"